 In her ‘Diary’ Sister Faustina depicted the canonization ceremony many years before the event took place.
 Although she did not know the invention of the television or the telebridge – communication through a satellite – on the 23rd March, 1937, she had a vision during which she saw that the ceremony would take place in Rome and in Cracow simultaneously.
 Thanks to technological inventions, the participants in the canonization ceremony, which took place on the 30th April, 2000, were able to experience it at the same time whether they were in Rome or in Cracow.
 Therefore, her prophetic vision of the canonization ceremony in Rome and Cracow, as well as the prophecy that the Feast of Mercy would be instituted for the whole Church, were fulfilled.
 This is how Sister Faustina described the ceremony herself:

-“Suddenly, God’s presence took hold of me, and at once I saw myself in Rome, in the Holy Father’s chapel and at the same time I was in our chapel.
-And the celebration of the Holy Father and the entire Church was closely connected with our chapel and, in a very special way, with our Congregation.
-And I took part in the solemn celebration simultaneously here and in Rome, for the celebration was so closely connected with Rome that, even as I write, I cannot distinguish the two but I am writing it down as I saw it.
-I saw the Lord Jesus in our chapel, exposed in the monstrance on the high altar.
-The chapel was adorned as for a feast, and on that day anyone who wanted to come was allowed in.
-The crowd was so enormous that the eye could not take it all in.
-Everyone was participating in the celebrations with great joy, and many of them obtained what they desired.
-The same celebration was held in Rome, in a beautiful church, and the Holy Father, with all the clergy, was celebrating this Feast, and then suddenly I saw Saint Peter, who stood between the altar and the Holy Father.
-I could not hear what Saint Peter said but I saw that the Holy Father understood his words…
+“Suddenly, the Divine presence inundated me and I saw myself in Rome, in the Holy Father’s chapel, while at the same time I was in our own chapel, and the ceremony celebrated by the Holy Father and the entire Church was closely connected with our chapel and, in a special way, with our Congregation; I was participating at the same time in the service held in Rome and in our chapel.
+Since our ceremony was so closely linked with Rome, I don’t exactly know how to distinguish [between the two ceremonies], but that’s what I saw and that’s what I’m writing.
+I saw Jesus exposed in a monstrance on the great altar in our chapel.
+The chapel was decorated for a feast day, and on this day it was open to everyone, anyone who wanted [to attend].
+The crowds were so huge that I couldn’t see an end to them.
+They were all taking part in the ceremony with great joy, and many received what they had asked for.
+The same ceremony was being held in Rome in a beautiful church, and the Holy Father and all the clergy were celebrating it; and suddenly I saw St. Peter standing between the altar and the Holy Father.
+I couldn’t hear what St. Peter said, but I realised that the Holy Father understood him… (…)

-Ten suddenly I saw on our altar the living Lord Jesus, just as He is depicted in the image.
-Yet I felt that the sisters and all the people did not see the Lord Jesus as I saw Him.
-Jesus looked with great kindness and joy at the Holy Father, at certain priests, at the entire clergy, at the people and at our Congregation.
+And suddenly, I saw Jesus alive on our altar, the way He is in the painting.
+But I felt that none of the sisters nor the people could see Jesus as I see Him.
+Jesus looked with such graciousness and joy at the Holy Father, certain priests, and all the clergy, all the people, and our Congregation.

 VIDEOLINK